-4. When "Unit On" appears, the CW valve is signaled to open.
-After a 45 second time delay, the fans begin operating in 5 seconds, time delayed stages (adjustable).
+4. After "Unit On" appears, the fans begin operating in 5 second, time delayed stages (adjustable).
 The middle fan is turned on 1st, then the upper fan, then the lower fan.
-The STULZ logo in the display is replaced with a blower [] symbol.
+The STULZ logo in the display is replaced with a blower far symbol.

 - 5. A 45 second time delay is allowed after the first fan turns on before the controller polls the air proving switch.
 If adequate air flow is detected, the controller enables its outputs.
-If the actual room conditions are not within the range of the programmed set points, the system will begin operating in the mode(s) needed (cooling, humidifying, dehumidifying) to reach the set points.
+If the actual room conditions are not within the range of the programmed setpoints, the system will begin operating in the mode(s) needed (cooling, dehumidifying) to reach the setpoints.
 Symbols appear in the display to indicate the active operating modes (see Section 4.3). - 6.
 Temperature and humidity alarms are masked out for 30 minutes to allow for conditions to stabilize without triggering nuisance alarms. - 7.
 Ensure that all fans are rotating correctly and freely without any unusual noise. - 8.
 Test cooling operation by decreasing the temperature setpoint (see Section 4.5.4.1) to create a demand for cooling.
-The chilled water valve should open and the supply air should feel cooler than the return air. - 9.
-Test humidification operation (if applicable)by raising the humidity setpoint to create a demand for humidification.
-Use an amp meter to determine current draw of the humidifier.
-Visually check for vapor leaving the steam head or feel if the cylinder is warm to verify if the humidifier is operational.
+The compressor will turn on and the supply air should feel cooler than the return air.